UsherShmiel613/JAVA-Core-Lessons/04 Working with Text.md

         String welcomeUser = greeting + blank + userName;

         System.out.println(welcomeUser);
-        // This does the same thing
+        /* This does the same thing, but does it manually.
+        This makes it harder to change later.
+        Using the variables allows the code to change, for example to use the same function for many users with different names.
+        We'll learn how to do that soon.
+        */
         System.out.println("Hello" + " " + "Adam");

         int myInt = 613;